Archive-Samourai-Wallet/samourai-wallet-android/ReproducibleBuilds.md

 ### Test reproducibility

-Building unsigned production APK

-Upon success of **Remove signatures** step 6 above, calculate the SHA-256 hash of the signaturer-stripped APK: `shasum -a 256 sw-signed.apk`
+Upon success of **Remove signatures** step 6 above, calculate the SHA-256 hash of the signaturer-stripped APK: `shasum -a 256 sw-signed.apk` Note that the `zip -d` command will not modify the file name.

 The calculated hash should match the hash value saved in **Building unsigned production APK** step 3 above.